Saturday, January 14, 2017

 A revolver that Conrad kept behind the counter is spotted by Fields, whose character seems to know her way around firearms.
 She wounds Thompson who then tells her she had no right to do that.
 The patrons disagree wholeheartedly with his assessment.
 After a seventy-five minute running time, all hope seemingly gone with the words, “The End” approaching, he slowly escapes out the back entrance that is very well covered by the police.
 Welcome to Terminal City.

 Some today find this film some sort of lost treasure but it is really not innovating in any aspect.
-It is well acted and there may be enough to hold the viewer in suspense but not surprising in any hostage situation.
+It is well acted and there may be enough to hold the viewer in suspense but not surprising in any Hollywood hostage staging.

 Sunday, January 1, 2017